One of the game’s all-time great guards, Clyde “The Glide” Drexler was known for his high-flying yet seemingly effortless swoops to the basket.

 His valued soared in the postseason.
 In that 22 playoff game run, he was the teams’ second leading scorer behind Olajuwon with 20.5 ppg while also grabbing 7.0 rpg and dishing out 5.0 apg.
 In a Finals sweep over the Orlando Magic, his production even increased to 21.5 ppg, 9.5 rpg and 6.8 apg.
 In the conference finals, he and Olajuwon became the third set of teammates to score 40 points in a playoff game as Drexler hit for 41 in Game 4 against the Jazz.

 In 1995-96, Drexler averaged 19.3 points for the Rockets in a season that was limited to 52 games due to shin and knee injuries.
 On Nov.
 24, 1995, he became the 24th player to register 20,000 career points.
 And that same season he was honored as one of the 50 Greatest Players in NBA History.

-1996-97, he missed 19 games due to a stained hamstring (and one because of a suspension), and with the arrival of Charles Barkley his scoring average dipped to 18.0 ppg, his lowest since 1984-85.
-Midway through the 1997-98 season, Drexler announced plans to retire from the NBA effective at the end of the season so that he could take over the head coaching duties at his alma mater, the University of Houston.
+During the 1996-97 season, he missed 19 games due to a stained hamstring (and one because of a suspension), and with the arrival of Charles Barkley his scoring average dipped to 18.0 points per game, his lowest since 1984-85.
+Midway through the 1997-98 season, Drexler announced plans to retire from the NBA effective at the end of the season so that he could take over the coaching duties at his alma mater, the University of Houston.
 He went on to finish the season leading the Rockets in scoring (18.4 ppg) and assists (5.5 apg).